getmash/mash-js/packages/client-sdk/README.md

+> **DEPRECATED**: This package is no longer relevant.
+To use the latest Mash SDK please visit the [earner dashboard](https://app.mash.com/earn/hub/install-instructions) installtion instructions.
+There is no guarantee this implementation of the Mash SDK will continue to work in the future.

 # Mash Client SDK

 The [Mash](https://getmash.com) Client SDK is a Javascript library that is used to enable your site and experiences to interact with the Mash Consumer Wallet.
 The SDK loads the wallet that provides users access to their funds, and exposes functionality for you to facilitate payments, donations, boosts, freebies and more between users of your site, web-app, experience and you.